shawntabrizi/rust-state-machine/steps/33/README.md

 ```

 Here we are basically saying that `Pallet` will use `Runtime` as its generic type, but this is defined within the `Runtime`, so we refer to it as `Self`.

+### The Runtime is a Configuration Hub

+Every pallet requires its corresponding `Config` trait to be implemented in the `Runtime` for several important reasons:

+1. **Type Resolution**: When we write `Pallet<Self>` inside the Runtime struct, Rust needs to know what the concrete types for `T::AccountId`, `T::BlockNumber`, etc. should be.
+It finds these by looking at the `impl system::Config for Runtime` block.
+In contrast, the `impl system::Config for Test` block commonly found in a mock's Test version of the runtime allows for complete separation and freedom for testing purposes.

+2. **Central Configuration Point**: The Runtime becomes the central place where all type decisions are made, creating a clean architecture where pallets depend on the Runtime (via their Config traits) rather than directly on each other.

+3. **Type Consistency**: When multiple pallets need to work with the same types (e.g., both System and Balances need to use `AccountId`), implementing their Config traits on Runtime ensures they use the same concrete types.

+4. **Modularity and Composability**: This pattern allows pallets to be completely independent and reusable.
+A pallet doesn't need to know which other pallets exist in the runtime - it only needs its Config trait implemented.
+This means you can mix and match different pallets in different runtimes (production, test, development) without modifying the pallet code itself.

 ## Make Your System Configurable